-Economic law that determines that the offered quantity of a good increases as its price does, keeping the remaining variables constant.
+Economic law that determines that the offered quantity of goods increases as its price does.
 The quantity offered is directly proportional to the price.

-The increase in the price (P) causes an increase in the quantity offered (Qs) and a decrease in the price causes a reduction of the quantity offered.
+The increase in the price causes an increase in the quantity offered and a decrease in the price causes a reduction of the quantity offered.

 More from Business Study Notes:- Law of Demand

-The supply law reflects the relationship between the demand for a good in the market and the quantity of the same that is offered based on the price that is established.
+The supply law reflects the relationship between the demand for goods in the market and the quantity of the same that is offered based on the prices that are established.

 In particular, it determines the quantity of a particular good or service that is offered by the producers taking into account its price.
 Usually the relationship between this quantity and the price variable will be direct or positive, contrary to the Law.

-By definition, as the concept of supply is developed, in the face of an increase in price, the quantity supplied increases.
-Likewise, in the opposite case, where the directly proportional relationship is maintained, and in the event of a reduction in price, a decrease in quantity will occur simultaneously.
+By definition, as the concept of supply is developed, the quantity supply increases with increase in prices.
+Likewise, when the directly proportional relationship is maintained then reduction in price, decreases the quantity.

-For the producer of a good, the amount that it offers depends on the selling price.
-In the same way, it will also be influenced by production costs, which in themselves depend on the technology, labor costs and other costs of the production process.
+For the producer of goods, the amount that is offered depends on the selling price.
+In the same way, production costs depend on the technology, labor costs and other costs of the production process.

 Law of Supply Example

-Movements along the supply curve (variation of quantity offered) are caused by changes in the price of the given good.
+Movements along the supply curve (variation of quantity offered) are caused by changes in the prices of the given goods.
 When prices are high, the quantities offered are high and if prices decrease, the quantity offered decreases.